de Souza Institute to use Artificial Intelligence in Latest Effort to Support Cancer Patients

 To learn more about de Souza Institute visit www.desouzainstitute.com

 de Souza Institute

-Kingston, Ontario – Kingston General Hospital Nurse Practitioner Janet Giroux is the first nurse in Kingston and the South East Local Health Integration Network (South East LHIN) to receive the prestigious de Souza Advance Practice Nurse (APN) Designation.
-She becomes only the fourth nurse in all of Ontario to bestowed this honour.
+London, Ontario – London Health Sciences Centre Nurse Practitioner Adrienne Fulford is the first nurse in London and the South West Local Health Integration Network (South West LHIN) to receive the prestigious de Souza Advance Practice Nurse (APN) Designation.
+She becomes only the fifth nurse in all of Ontario to receive this honour.
 The de … Read more